Welcome to today's edition of the Rush 24-7 podcast.

 Most Republicans are just nuts.

-Barney Frank and all the I I need to ask Fred Barnes and Charlie Wrangle some questions.
+I need to ask Fred Barnes and Charlie Rangel some questions.

-No, they were government sponsored enterprises.
+No, they were government-sponsored enterprises.

-Don't tell me that a government owned business is in the private sector.
+Don't tell me that a government-owned business is in the private sector.

-So tell me Barnes and Wrangell is the community reinvestment act part of free enterprise.
+So tell me, Barnes and Wrangell, is the Community Reinvestment Act part of free enterprise?

-Is the massive debt incurred by the federal government, which has resulted in all this foreign money coming into this country, which is what we're really propping up?
+Tell me, Barnes and Wrangel, is the massive debt incurred by the federal government, which has resulted in all this foreign money coming into this country, which is what we're really propping up.

 Is it a problem for the free market?